octo-technology/OpenTezos/docs/ligo/language_basic.md

 Therefore, any modification to these will not be reflected outside the scope of the function and will be lost if not explicitly returned by the function.

-There are 2 types of functions in PascaLIGO, Block Functions and Blockless Functions :
+There are 2 types of functions in PascaLIGO, Block Functions and Blockless Functions:

 # Block functions